florenceasitwas/site/about.md

 <hr class="major">

 <h2>Previous Lenfest Funding</h2>
 <p>I have received Lenfest Grants annually since 2006, which have helped me retain my research agenda while chairing the Department of Art and Art History.
 That research led to a number of paper presentations, an article (“Adventures in Advertising in the Florentine Wool Guild”), and my book, Public Pictures and Visual Culture in Early Republican Florence.
-“Florence As It Was” is a new project that may well continue for the rest of my professional life. </p>
+“Florence As It Was” is a new project that may well continue for the rest of my professional life. -George Bent</p>